xumes/dev-challenge/README.md

 There are many todo's in the project.
 Each todo has a point score based on how difficult it is.
 Search for todos and do as many as you can.

+Choose at least one 1 pointer, one 3 pointer and one 5 pointer.
+Implement your answers, and send back to use to check out.

 # server
 Our GraphQL API into our amazing platform.